 Are you looking to eat at the best restaurants in Richmond?
 Then look no further!
 We’ve collected 15 restaurants in Richmond that you don’t want to miss out on.
-We’ve taken into account all kinds of places, from quick serve, to fine dining, and even included a few eclectic choices.
+We’ve taken into account all kinds of places, from quick serve to fine dining, and even included a few eclectic choices.

-Richmond, VA is known as the River City due to the James River running right through the middle of the city – and giving the city some amazing views.
+Richmond, Virginia is known as the River City due to the James River running right through the middle of the city – and giving the city some amazing views.
 And Richmond is a funky little capital, full of history, museums, and college students.
 It’s also one of the best places for a weekend getaway in Virginia.

 The restaurants here on our list are just as funky, diverse, and fun as this capital city, and we think you’ll love visiting and having a meal at any of these.

 Can Can Brasserie is a quaint French restaurant located in Carytown in Richmond, Va.
 This is the best place to get lunch in Richmond, not just because of the traditional French cuisine, but also because having lunch here can be magical.
 When the weather is sunny and comfortable, Can Can opens up the large windows and the café is completely open to the outside, letting in a cool breeze, fresh air, and the sounds of the people on the street.

 When you decide to grab lunch here, you don’t want to skip the onion soup gratinee, the flavorful creative salads, and the freshly made quiche.
 If you’re a sandwich lover, then you have to order the Croque Madame or Croque Monsieur – we promise you won’t regret it!